junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Placed on the Union Calendar, Calendar No. 163.
 - 2007-07-23 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-254.
 - 2007-07-23 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-254.
+- 2007-07-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-30 — Considered under suspension of the rules. (consideration: CR 7/31/2007 H8861-8866)
+- 2007-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+176.
+- 2007-07-30 — Mr. Faleomavaega moved to suspend the rules and pass the bill, as amended.
+- 2007-07-31 — Considered as unfinished business. (consideration: CR H9228-9229)
+- 2007-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 55 (Roll no. 771). (text: CR H8861-8863)
+- 2007-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 55 (Roll no. 771).(text: CR H8861-8863)
+- 2007-07-31 — The title of the measure was amended.
+Agreed to without objection.